-Join us to share a delicious meal of pancakes and sausages!
+Come on out and enjoy some gourmet pancakes and sausages prepared by St. Martin’s Men.
 Please sign up in the Narthex or email the office at email@example.com to let us know you are coming!

 Shrove Tuesday is the day in February or March immediately preceding Ash Wednesday (the first day of Lent), which is celebrated in some countries by consuming pancakes.
 In others, especially those where it is called Mardi Gras or some translation thereof, this is a carnival day, and also the last day of "fat eating" or "gorging" before the fasting period of Lent.

 This moveable feast is determined by Easter.
 The expression "Shrove Tuesday" comes from the word shrive, meaning "absolve".
 Shrove Tuesday is observed by many Christians, including Anglicans, Lutherans, Methodists, Roman Catholics and orthodox, who "make a special point of self-examination, of considering what wrongs they need to repent, and what amendments of life or areas of spiritual growth they especially need to ask God's help in dealing with."